A Guide To Overcome Wedding Speech Nerves…

 This ultimate speech guide will give the best tips and tricks to help anyone overcome wedding speech nerves, not just in the way that you speak but in the way that you prepare your words, too.
 Speeches are one of the highlights during any wedding breakfast, so it is important to deliver the speech with clarity.
 This means taking your time, reading slowly and being confident.

 But performing this mammoth task can be daunting at the best of times, and if you are not a confident speaker then it could pose a real problem.
-Luckily for you, Nicola Winslade, expert wedding co-ordinator at one of the finest wedding venues in Wiltshire, The Bishopstrow Hotel and Spa, is on hand to make sure your speeches are word perfect, helping you to tackle that most crucial of addresses and get that speech to run smoother than silk.
-Take it away!
+Luckily for you, Nicola Winslade, expert wedding coordinator at one of the finest wedding venues in Wiltshire, The Bishopstrow Hotel and Spa, is on hand to make sure your speeches are word perfect, helping you to overcome wedding speech nerves!

 Take Your Time

 If you are the groom, father of the bride or best man, then delivering the speech is a big deal and responsibility – so planning is essential.
 This is not your GCSE French oral exam, so don’t wing it!
 Take the time to plan and practise in advance.

 It’s essential to sit down a couple of months before the big day to map out your ideas and any key moments or memories you wish to talk about during the speech.
 Having a clear plan in your head will help you feel at ease and, the further in advance you begin planning, the more comfortable and familiar you will be with the material.
 The only thing that you want to watch out for here is that things don’t become too rehearsed.
 No robot speeches, thank you very much!

 Keep It Brief